January to March

 A group of young people from Trafford as friends of the late Rhyan Wilson who lost his life trying to assist his friend, came together to meet at the Urmston Cricket and Tennis club in Urmston to discuss a potential festival in the name of Rhyan and the many other young people who had lost their lives in recent years.
 The project is looking to take place next summer.

 The Youth Charter presented at the ESDN conference on Sport and Physical Activity Intervention in Leeds with Executive Chair giving a keynote speech.

 The agency also delivered a submission to the Department for Culture, Media and Sport’s ‘A New Strategy for Sport: Consultation Paper’.

 In September we participated at the Soccerex Global Convention at Manchester Central where agencies and individuals involved in the beautiful game come together to discuss and debate the future of football.
-Youth Charter Executive Chair was interviewed by Hawksby and Jacobs of Talk Radio and the agency’s work with the Soccerex Team celebrating their 20th year.
+Youth Charter Executive Chair, Geoff Thompson, launched the Code 4 Youth and was interviewed by Hawksby and Jacobs of Talk Radio and the agency’s work with the Soccerex Team celebrating their 20th year.

 We also celebrated and noted our Chair of Trustees, David Allen’s 70th birthday.